restatedev/examples/java/templates/java-maven-spring-boot/README.md

 $ mvn compile spring-boot:run
 ```

-Restate SDK uses annotation processing to generate client classes.
-When modifying the annotated services in Intellij, it is suggested to run **CTRL + F9** to re-generate the client classes.

 ## Using AI coding tools

 If you use Claude Code or Codex, then the Restate plugin will automatically be installed.
 For Cursor, consult the [skills repo README](https://github.com/restatedev/skills).